OFF THE RECORD - Seton Hall Law

 In just a few hours of volunteer time, you can change someone’s life.
 You can work at a clinic with Volunteer Lawyers for Justice and educate someone on consumer debt so they can fight a claim against them.
 You can be trained by the New Jersey Institute for Social Justice on election law and then help voters protect their right to vote.
 You can work with the Volunteer Income Tax Assistance (VITA) program and help a disabled senior claim all tax refunds to which she is entitled so she can pay her bills.
 Empower high school students through work with NJ LEEP or Street Law by teaching youth their legal rights.
 These are just a few of the legal volunteer opportunities at Seton Hall Law.

-For more information, contact Lori Borgen, Director, Center for Social Justice and Director of Externships and the Pro Bono Services Program, at 973-642-8700, or lori.borgen@shu.edu
+For more information, contact Lori Borgen, Associate Clinical Professor, Director, Center for Social Justice and Director of Externships and the Pro Bono Services Program, at 973-642-8700, or lori.borgen@shu.edu

 Topics: Internships/Jobs, Experiential Learning, Clinics